Here's Our Rant About GasLog Partners LP (GLOP)

 Sponsored

-The average price from analysts is $5.38, which is $1.8 above the current price.
-GLOP currently public float of 35.27M and currently shorts hold a 4.36% ratio of that float.
-Today, the average trading volume of GLOP was 291.60K shares.
+GLOP currently public float of 34.85M and currently shorts hold a 4.41% ratio of that float.
+Today, the average trading volume of GLOP was 319.92K shares.

 GLOP’s Market Performance

-GLOP stocks went down by -10.76% for the week, with a monthly drop of -11.92% and a quarterly performance of -25.11%, while its annual performance rate touched 12.58%.
-The volatility ratio for the week stands at 4.22% while the volatility levels for the past 30 days are set at 4.65% for GasLog Partners LP.
-The simple moving average for the period of the last 20 days is -14.13% for GLOP stocks with a simple moving average of -22.54% for the last 200 days.
+GLOP stocks went up by 9.92% for the week, with a monthly jump of 0.25% and a quarterly performance of -15.82%, while its annual performance rate touched 33.89%.
+The volatility ratio for the week stands at 7.30% while the volatility levels for the past 30 days are set at 5.08% for GasLog Partners LP.
+The simple moving average for the period of the last 20 days is 5.63% for GLOP stocks with a simple moving average of -6.37% for the last 200 days.

 Analysts’ Opinion of GLOP